 Students must attend four residencies to complete the program and earn their Master’s degree.
 The course syllabi, a list of required books, and links to electronic copies of readings are sent to students in advance of each residency.

-The skills you need to become a more powerful organzier.
+The skills you need to become a more powerful organzier and strategist.

 The theory to deeply inform your goals and methods.

 The political understanding to leverage power successfully and get big wins.